arthur-vianaa/Portfolio/README.md

 ## French Elective Coursework

 - During my exchange program in Canada (2023–2024), I enrolled in a Grade 6 French course as an elective subject.
+Thoughout university I've further developed my skills by taking elective classes.
 - Developed foundational proficiency in French.
 - Improved adaptability in multilingual and multicultural academic environments.